Ad Fraud: The Digital Advertising Industry’s Biggest Battle Yet to Win

 1. Ads.txt

 Ads.txt is a public text file that allows publishers to identify themselves as authorized publishers and prevent spoofed inventory.
 Unfortunately, the use of Ads.txt did little to stop ad fraud.
 Besides major sellers like Rubicon, most publishers also allow other “resellers”.
 You can find these resellers in almost every Ads.txt file.
 These resellers are not required to disclose the names of the advertisers, they are selling their traffic too.
-This means that they could be reselling the same traffic to you and a number of other parties.
+This means that they could be reselling the same traffic to you and some other parties.

 Moreover, fraudsters have found many ways to conduct fraud using Ads.txt files.
 404 bot is one of the most famous instances where fraudsters have launched entire bot networks designed to surpass ads.txt protection.